oxidize-rb/rb-sys/crates/rb-sys-env/readme.md

 - Provides the neccesary Cargo configuration to ensure that Rust crates compile properly across all platforms
 - Sets useful rustc-cfg flags that you can use from your crate
 - Exposes all `RbConfig::CONFIG` values from rb-sys
+- Provides a `test_helpers::with_ruby_vm` function that you can use to run tests that require a Ruby VM

 ## Usage